dr-matt-smith/unity-cookbook-2018-ch09-3danim-Private/__content.md

 9. Rotating the character's torso to aim a weapon

-10. Importing Mixamo characters and animations
+10. Importing Mixamo characters and animations to Unity

+11. Creating geometry with Probuilder

-11. Creating a game with the 3D Gamekit
+12. Creating a game with the 3D Gamekit

 <!-- ******************************** -->
 <!-- ******************************** -->